School of Medicine

 Francesca Alejandro, NP started working at Stanford in 2008, at the time as an Operating Room assistant, and was fortunate to come back once she completed her training as a Nurse Practitioner.
 Francesca enjoys collegiality of the Academic setting and has a passion for Medicine, specifically Orthopedics.
 She enjoys spending time with her patients and educating them on how to manage their conditions and improve their health.
 In her spare time she enjoys traveling, medical missions, cooking, spending time with family, and watching football.

 Michael Fredericson, MD

 Professor of Orthopaedic Surgery at the Stanford University Medical Center

-Current Research and Scholarly InterestsMy research focuses on the etiology, prevention, and treatment of sports injuries in athletes including: patellofemoral pain, iliotibial band syndrome, stress fractures, and core strengthening.
+Current Research and Scholarly InterestsMy research focuses on the etiology, prevention, and treatment of overuse sports injuries in athletes and lifestyle medicine practices for improved health and longevity.

 Michael T. Freehill, MD, FAOA